HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 6. After setting up comments UI in page, you can now add, reply, like/unlike, and delete comments.
 You can also view total comments count on the page.
 ![WCM Comments UI](../developing_managing_content/_img/wcm-comments-ui.png)

+## Limitations

+1. Comments nested reply not yet supported
+2. Not yet integrated in Woodburn Theme commenting feature
+3. Posting/replying of long comments not yet supported
+4. Localized date not yet properly rendered